VMjack64/SOC-Homelab/PART8.md

 ![](/screenshots/121.png)
 ![](/screenshots/122.png)

 I noticed the `process_current_directory` field is `C:\Users\Administrator\`, meaning this command was executed by the user.
 Under normal circumstances, a regular user _really_ doesn't need to know information about a root user.
-Factoring that alongside the RDP activity and other network commands around the same time, it’s become all but certain that the Windows server has been accessed by a threat actor via a successful brute force attack to conduct network discovery tactics.
+Factoring that alongside the RDP activity and other network commands around the same time, it’s become all but certain that the Windows server has been compromised by a threat actor via a successful brute force attack to conduct network discovery tactics.
 Thus, I ran a search for the `Administrator` user (attacker at this point) to uncover the full list of discovery commands ran:
 ![](/screenshots/123.png)

 The discovery commands the attacker ran include, but are not limited to: